HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: Task Design

 \begin{codeblock} \textbf{@COLLABORATIVE-ACTIVITY (leader)} [INIT] *identify-team-members [SELECT-PLAN] {// Select a plan from available options.} RUN *identify-candidate-plans RUN *select-plan [PRECONDITIONS] {// Preconditions from the selected plan } {// to be checked.} RUN NEW @REQUEST-OBJECT-TYPE RUN NEW @REQUEST-OBJECT-FEATURES RUN NEW @REQUEST-LAST-SEEN-AT RUN NEW @REQUEST-LOCATION-CONSTRAINED [SUGGEST-PLAN] {// Propose the selected plan to the team.} RUN NEW @PROPOSE-PLAN [RUN-PLAN] {// Execute the selected plan, step by step.} RUN NEW @SEARCH-FOR-LOST-OBJECT \textbf{@SEARCH-FOR-LOST-OBJECT} [SEARCH-ZONES] {// Search in each ZONE the agent knows.} {// Stop searching when the object has been located.} {// Report the results (if necessary) to the team.} FOR #ZONE-1 IN #LOCATION-1.SEARCHABLE-ZONE RUN ASYNC AWAIT *search INTERRUPT WHEN #OBJECT-1.LOCATION KNOWN RUN *consider-reporting \end{codeblock}

 Once the leader has worked through the preconditions, it can move to \textsc{SUGGEST-PLAN}, in which it will share the domain plan with subordinates through natural language dialog.
-These agents will receive this information and adopt their assignment(s) within the suggested plan.
-This process results in the team adopting a shared collaborative plan.
+These subordinates will receive this information and adopt their assignment(s) within the suggested plan, resulting in the team adopting a shared collaborative plan.